 We cannot assure investors that our assumptions and expectations will prove to have been correct.
-Because forward-looking statements relate to the future, they are subject to inherent uncertainties, risks, and changes in circumstances that are difficult to predict.
+Because forwardlooking statements relate to the future, they are subject to inherent uncertainties, risks, and changes in circumstances that are difficult to predict.
 These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance, or achievements to be materially different from any future results, performance, or achievements expressed or implied by the forward-looking statements.
 We therefore caution you against undue reliance on any of these forward-looking statements.
 Important factors that could cause our actual results to differ materially from those indicated or implied by forward-looking statements include those discussed in Item 2.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations" of this Quarterly Report on Form 10-Q and in Item 1A.
 "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017.
-Any forward-looking statement made by us in this Quarterly Report on Form 10-Q was first filed.
+Any forward-looking statement made by us in this Quarterly Report on Form 10-Q speaks only as of the date on which this Quarterly Report on Form 10-Q wes first filed.
 We undertake no intention or obligation to update or revise any forward-looking statements, whether as a result of new information, future events, or otherwise, except as may be required by law.